P7XCKD/NF/Notes Factory/Semister 3/DBS/xps (shortified)/dbs xp 7.md

 - **Intersect:** Returns rows that are common to both queries.
 - **Minus:** Returns all distinct rows selected by the first query but not by the second.
 ***

+conclusion: hence we successfully
+Executed of string, comparison, and set operations.